bpbpublications/Mastering-DevOps-in-Kubernetes/README.md

-# Mastering DevOps with Kubernetes
+# Mastering DevOps in Kubernetes
- Mastering DevOps with Kubernetes, By BPB Publications
+ Mastering DevOps in Kubernetes, By BPB Publications